bibhask/gut_nek/README.md

 ---

-# D. Running the Simulations
+# D. Running the simulations

 Nek5000 can be downloaded from